typelevel/mouse/docs/contributing-guide.md

 Use the Github Create Release feature to tag a release, and it will publish to Sonatype automatically (using @benhutchison credentials).

+### Choosing the appropriate base branch

+There are two options for choosing a base branch for your PRs:

+* Use the `main` branch if you would like to deliver changes within the `1.x` series.
+It's for binary-compatible changes only.

+* Use the `series/2.x` branch if you would like to deliver changes within the `2.x` series.
+It's for non-binary-compatible changes and basically stands for the next major `mouse` release.

 [sbt-github-actions]: https://github.com/djspiewak/sbt-github-actions
 [sbt-typelevel]: https://github.com/typelevel/sbt-typelevel